 Rebecca: Okay.
 Going from there, let’s talk about how using the right tools and services for your Amazon business can really help accelerate your profits.
 What are we talking about when we say using the right tools and services?

 Stephen: The tools and services that you use, obviously, anybody who is worth anything, make sure that they use the right tools.
 The baseball players, they want the right kind of bat, the right kind of glove.
 The same thing with Amazon sellers.
 You need to make sure you’re using the right tools and services.
-I know, as an Amazon seller, a lot of times, we want to try to be as frugal as possible to try to squeeze out as much as we can out of out of our inventory and out of the time that we have.
+I know, as an Amazon seller, a lot of times, we want to try to be as frugal as possible to try to squeeze out as much as we can out of our inventory and out of the time that we have.

 Stephen: Sometimes, that can be added detriment because we think, “Okay.
 Why pay for a service when I can do this myself?
 Why pay for this tool when I can do it myself without the tool?”
 It might take a little bit longer with us, not a big deal.
 But when you look at the big scheme of things and you get the overall perspective of everything that needs to go on, you’re basically shooting yourself in the foot if you’re not using the right tools and services.